gsdlab/ClaferChocoSoo/README.md

 ```
 `$dirname$` means the full path to the *Server/Backends* folder, `$filepath$` is the full path to the input JS file being processed.
 * If you made any changes to the `backends.json`, then restart *ClaferMooVisualizer*.
-* Now the backend should be accessible in *ClaferMooVisualizer* and listen in the `Backends` list.
+* Now the backend should be accessible in *ClaferMooVisualizer* and listed in the `Backends` dropdown list.

 Building
 --------